pingcap/docs-cn/dev/reference/tools/data-migration/dm-worker-intro.md

 # DM-worker Introduction

-DM-worker is a tool used to synchronize data from MySQL/MariaDB to TiDB.
+DM-worker is a tool used to replicate data from MySQL/MariaDB to TiDB.

 It has the following features:

 - Acts as a slave of any MySQL or MariaDB instance
 - Reads the binlog events from MySQL/MariaDB and persists them to the local storage
-- A single DM-worker supports synchronizing the data of one MySQL/MariaDB instance to multiple TiDB instances
+- A single DM-worker supports replicating the data of one MySQL/MariaDB instance to multiple TiDB instances
-- Multiple DM-workers support synchronizing the data of multiple MySQL/MariaDB instances to one TiDB instance
+- Multiple DM-workers support replicating the data of multiple MySQL/MariaDB instances to one TiDB instance

 ## DM-worker processing unit